WhiteJP/AmbiguityAversionProject/docs/preregdraft_exp2.md

 In this experiment we will be collecting people's estimates of the prior probabilities they assign to each of two outcomes in each of these vignettes.
 To collect this information, participants will be shown the exact same vignettes as in experiment 1.
 In each of these vignettes, there are two outcomes.
 Participants will be advised that one (but not both) of these outcomes must occur but the exact probabilities are unknown.
 Participants will then be asked to guess what the probabilities of these outcomes are.
 Participants will assign a whole percentage value (from 0% to 100%) to each of these outcomes.
 Participants responses will be forced to add to 100% in real time.

-This information will be recoded as just one variable: odds ratio of favourable outcome compared to unfavourable outcome.
+This information will be recoded as just one variable: odds of favourable outcome compared to unfavourable outcome.
 This variable will simply be computed as:

-<center> ORfav = P(favourable outcome) / P(unfavourable outcome) </center>
+<center> Oddsfav = P(favourable outcome) / P(unfavourable outcome) </center>

-For each vignette, the mean of all participant's odds ratios will be used as an Independent variable in this study (meanORfav).
+For each vignette, the mean of all participant's Oddsfav will be used as the dependent variable in this study (meanOddsfav).

 ### 4. How many and which conditions will participants be assigned to?